-Ten Foods That May Fuel Your Brain and Body this Fall
+10 Foods To Fuel Your Brain and Body this Fall

-When the trees lose their leaves, and the winter winds take over our healthy habits tend to drop.
-The shorter days and lower temperatures keep us inside, which may impact our motivation to exercise - especially when you leave work in the dark and come home in the dark.
+When the trees lose their leaves, and the winter winds take over, our healthy habits tend to drop.
+The shorter days and lower temperatures keep us stuck inside, which may impact our motivation to exercise.
 Our sedentary behaviour caused by the changing seasons may induce carb cravings, and ultimately weight gain.

 Every list of must-have fall foods needs to include pumpkin!
 Pumpkins may populate doorsteps during autumn, but they also contain a wide range of health benefits.
-The plump orange fruit is low in calories and contains beta-carotene, which your body can convert into vitamin A. Pumpkins are also rich in antioxidants, and the popular autumn fruit may help to protect your immune system (has a lot of vitamin C).
+The plump orange fruit is low in calories and contains beta-carotene, which your body can convert into vitamin A. Pumpkins are also rich in antioxidants, and the popular autumn fruit may help to protect your immune system thanks to their high content of vitamin C.

 If you are interested in using pumpkin in something other than pumpkin pie, you can check out these healthy, but tasty recipes